 5. Photography, Editing, and Styling

 Although I started with photography and styling being my main focus, the other pieces to blogging might be more important to get started.
 But maybe should actually come after all of the above.
 I did this backwards and did photography first.
 There are a LOT of bloggers with thriving sites out there that don’t have great photography.
-However, at some point it’s important to either learn or hire out.
+However, at some point, it’s important to either learn or hire out.
+Again, I haven't taken all these courses, but they are great resources that friends of mine have taken and loved.

 - Better Your Photography - Basics Course or E-Book